Runner (song)

-This page is about the hit song recorded by Manfred Mann's Earth Band; for the Cozy Tapes song see Cozy Tapes Vol. 1: Friends.
+"The Runner", also called simply "Runner", is a song written by Canadian rock musician Ian Thomas and released in 1981 on his album of the same name.
+Inspired by the story of Terry Fox, "The Runner" was covered by French singer Sheila later that year, but its most famous rendition was recorded by Manfred Mann's Earth Band, a British band known for making hits of reworked cover songs, and released as a single in 1984, shortly before that year's Summer Olympics.
+The timing of the Manfred Mann's Earth Band version made it a success, and it reached number 22 on the Billboard Hot 100 in the United States.

-"The Runner", also called simply "Runner", is a song written by Canadian rock musician Ian Thomas, his version released in 1981 on the album of the same name.
-It was also recorded by Manfred Mann's Earth Band, a group known for making hits of reworked cover songs, and released as a single in 1984.
-It reached number 22 on the Billboard Hot 100 in the US.
+Ian Thomas's version

-The Song
+Ian Thomas is a Canadian singer, songwriter and musician, whose songs have been successfully covered by several other artists.

-Ian Thomas was a moderately successful artist in Canada, whose songs have been covered by bigger artists a number of times.
-He was inspired to write this song about Terry Fox, a Canadian hero who set off on a run across the country on one good leg and a prosthetic leg, having lost the other due to cancer.
-The run was to raise awareness of cancer and seeking funding for cancer research.
-Unfortunately, Fox only made it half-way through because he had to end his run due to medical concerns.
-"I wanted to capture that gallantry, the importance of passing on the flame," related Thomas.
-His version was included in the 1983 movie The Terry Fox Story.
+Thomas was inspired to write "The Runner" by the story of Terry Fox, a Canadian athlete who lost a leg to cancer and attempted to run with his prosthetic leg from the East Coast of Canada in Newfoundland and Labrador to the West Coast in British Columbia, but was forced to stop in Ontario due to medical concerns when cancer had been discovered in both of his lungs.
+Fox died in 1981.
+Thomas said that in making the song he "wanted to capture that gallantry, the importance of passing on the flame".

-This song was also covered by Sheila in 1981.
+His version was included in The Terry Fox Story, a 1983 docudrama about Fox.
+It was also featured in the 2005 television biopic Terry, which was also about Fox.

 Manfred Mann's Earth Band version

-The timing on the Manfred Mann's Earth Band version was especially good, as it came out right before the 1984 Olympics held in Los Angeles, prompting especially heavy play.
+The timing on the Manfred Mann's Earth Band version was especially good, as it came out right before the 1984 Summer Olympics held in Los Angeles, prompting especially heavy play.
 Trevor Rabin, at that time the guitarist of the progressive rock band Yes, played the guitar solo on this track.

 The video for this version, directed by Lindsey Clennell, received heavy airplay on MTV.
-In it, the band performs near a campfire at night (shot on a soundstage), interspersed with video of runners either racing, or carrying the Olympic torch, much of which was footage shot for the recent Olympic games in Munich and Montreal.
+In it, the band performs near a campfire at night (shot on a soundstage), interspersed with video of runners racing or carrying the Olympic flame, much of which was footage shot for the previous Summer Olympics in 1972 and 1976.
+A 12-second sequence focused on American sprinter Robert Taylor, along with other parts from the 100 metres in Munich.

-This version of the song was used in the film The Philadelphia Experiment.
+This version of the song was used in the movie The Philadelphia Experiment (1984).

-The song was included on the American release of their 1984 album Somewhere in Afrika.
+The song was included on the American release of their album Somewhere in Afrika (1984).
 With the 1998 series of remastered reissues, the song was instead appended to the reissue of Criminal Tango.
 It was also included on the compilations The Best of Manfred Mann's Earth Band Re-Mastered, Odds & Sods – Mis-takes & Out-takes, the Leftovers disc of the 40th Anniversary box set and the deluxe edition of Mannthology.

 The single edit (which fades early) is rarer on CD, having only been reissued on The Complete Greatest Hits of Manfred Mann and the 50th anniversary release Mannthology.